AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-2-0.md

 description: Learn about the compatibility matrix and how to upgrade to the February 2024 release of Adobe Experience Manager Guides as a Cloud Service.

 ---
-# Upgrade instructions and compatibility matrix for the February 2024 release
+# Upgrade instructions for the February 2024 release

 This article covers the upgrade instructions and the  compatibility matrix for February 2024 release of Adobe Experience Manager Guides as a Cloud Service.